ni/nimi-python/docs/nidigital/class.rst

-        .. tip:: This property can be set/get on specific channels within your :py:class:`nidigital.Session` instance.
+        .. tip:: This property can be set/get on specific channels or pins within your :py:class:`nidigital.Session` instance.
-            Use Python index notation on the repeated capabilities container channels to specify a subset.
+            Use Python index notation on the repeated capabilities container channels or pins to specify a subset.

             Example: :py:attr:`my_session.channels[ ... ].frequency_counter_measurement_time`

-            To set/get on all channels, you can call the property directly on the :py:class:`nidigital.Session`.
+            To set/get on all channels or pins, you can call the property directly on the :py:class:`nidigital.Session`.

             Example: :py:attr:`my_session.frequency_counter_measurement_time`